decentraland/documentation/content/creator/sdk7/interactivity/raycasting.md

 Rays are defined using the following data:

-- `direction`: _Vector3_ or _Entity_ describing the direction of the ray.
-Its behavior will depend on the mode of the ray:
+- `direction`: An object that contains a `$case` field to select the type of direction, and an additional field that will depend on this type, that determines this direction.
+The following are the accepted values for `$case`:
 	- `LOCAL_DIRECTION`: A direction relative to the forward-facing direction of the entity, affected also by the transformation of any parent entities.
 This is useful to detect obstacles in front of vehicles honoring their heading.
+The rotation is defined by the `localDirection` field, as a `Vector3` that describes a rotation.
 	- `GLOBAL_DIRECTION`: Ignores the entity's rotation, and faces a direction as if the entity's rotation was 0.
 This is useful to i.e. always point down.
+The rotation is defined by the `globalDirection` field, as a `Vector3` that describes a rotation.
 	- `GLOBAL_TARGET`: Traces a line between the entity's position and a target global position in the scene.
 It ignores the entity's rotation.
 Useful to create tower defense games, each tower's turret can point to a pin-pointed coordinate in space.
+The target is defined by the `globalTarget` field, as a `Vector3` that describes the global position.
 	- `TARGET_ENTITY`:  Traces a line between the entity's position and the position of a second target entity.
 It ignores the rotation of either entities.
+The target is defined by the `targetEntity` field, holding a reference to the entity.
 - `maxDistance`: _number_ to set the length with which this ray will be traced.
 - `queryType`: _RaycastQueryType_ enum value, to define if the ray will return all hit entities or just the first.
 The following options are available:
 	- `RaycastQueryType.RQT_QUERY_ALL`: only returns the first hit entity, starting from the origin point.